|Key industries:||Health care and social assistance, construction, retail trade|

-- continuing construction on the M1 between the Tuggerah and Doyalson interchanges and on the Pacific Highway widening between Lisarow and Ourimbah
+- $127.3 million for continuing construction on the M1 between the Tuggerah and Doyalson interchanges, the Kariong and Somersby interchanges and the Pacific Highway widening between Lisarow and Ourimbah

-- $1.5 million in 2017-18 for the Empire Bay Drive, The Scenic Road and Cochrone Street intersection upgrade (planning)
+- $6.5 million towards upgrading the intersection of Empire Bay Drive, The Scenic Road and Cochrone Street at Kincumber